PGelss/scikit_tt/README.md

 ## 4. SLIM decomposition

 The SLIM decomposition is a specific form of TT decompositions which represent tensors networks with a certain structure.
 For instance, tensor operators corresponding to nearest-neighbor interaction systems can be systematicly decomposed into a tensor-train operator using the algorithms in [*slim.py*](scikit_tt/slim.py).
+See [[4](README.md#11-references)] for details.

 ```
 slim_gen ............. general SLIM decomposition